dveeden/meb-deb/README.md

 This is to allow multiple versions to be installed on the same machine, wich can be needed to restore old backups.

+The after-install script uses update-alternatives to create /usr/bin/mysqlbackup